ToaToes/AndroidDev---Kotlin/Memory Management.md

 so have to custom the handler to weak reference -> **This allows the Activity to be garbage collected even if the Handler still exists.** <br/>

-3. Using Listeners -> always unregister when not used in activity when we register a listener to Activity or Fragment but forget to unregister it.
+3. Using Listeners -> always unregister when not used in activity For example: listner used in long time operation, will have to unregister

+when we register a listener to Activity or Fragment but forget to unregister it.
 These listeners hold strong reference to it and prevent it from being garbage collected even when it is unused.